- Company/Business Entity

 - Income from seminars, lectures, or teaching engagements sponsored by public or non-profit entities;

 - Income from service on advisory committees or review panels for federal, state of local government agencies, institutions of higher education as defined by 20 U.S.C.
-1001(a), an academic teaching hospital, medical center, or research institution of higher education;
+1001(a), an academic teaching hospital, medical center, or research institution of higher education within the U.S.A.;

 - Equity interests that, when aggregated for the investigator and the investigator’s spouse and dependent children, do not exceed, or are not expected to exceed, the previously stated thresholds, during a twelve-month period.